On this page:

 - Its strictly text-based approach lets you scroll through past inputs, edit and re-use them, log inputs and results, etc.

-- With count- and condition controlled loops and If/Then/Else clauses you can do things like iterative calculations, generalized Fibonacci sequences, Monte Carlo experiments, etc.
+- With count- and condition controlled loops and If/Then/Else clauses you can do things like iterative calculations, Monte Carlo experiments, generalized Fibonacci sequences, etc.

 Limitations are:

-- Hypatia's loops and scripts cannot be nested.
+- Scripts cannot be nested.

 - There is no syntax checking while typing.